cwesson/joplin-plugin-typograms/README.md

 ```
 npm run dist
 ```
-This will generated a jpl file in the publish directory.
+This will generate a jpl file in the publish directory.